-VCDMA MINOR
+VCDMA Minor

-A minor in VCDMA requires completion of 21 studio hours and 3 semester hours in Art history, for total (minimum) of 24 credit hours.
+A minor in VCDMA (and specific area of concentration) requires completion of 21 studio hours and 3 semester hours in art history, for total of 24 credit hours.
 Students seeking to minor must meet with a faculty advisor to design a program based on the students' needs and program requirements.
+See VCDMA MINORS for a list of courses and also consult with VCDMA Program Coordinator/Advisor.
+See Minor course list below.

-1. ADVERTISING DESIGN MINOR (24 credits):
+1. ADVERTISING DESIGN MINOR (24 credits total):